-The comedy-drama, which picked up six nods in the 2021 BAFTA TV Award nominations released on Wednesday, boasts a stellar cast and plenty of laugh-out-loud moments – although the racy scenes make the show certainly not one for the faint hearted.
+The comedy-drama, which has picked up many awards and nominations during award season, boasts a stellar cast and plenty of laugh-out-loud moments – although the racy scenes make the show certainly not one for the faint hearted.

-Luckily for fans, season three is on the cards and reports suggest filming has already wrapped on the new episodes – meaning the countdown is officially on for its return.
+Luckily for fans, after much waiting, season three is finally upon us and will be landing on the streaming giant on Friday!
 It's been over a year since series two's release, so to refresh your memory, here's the story of Sex Education so far…

 WATCH: Netflix announce return of Sex Education in the best way